 A heat map highlights different levels of data (e.g. population size) per region on a map.
 To create a heat map, use eSpatial and follow the instructions below.
-Sign up for a free eSpatial account here to start heat mapping your data!
+Sign up for a free eSpatial trial here to start heat mapping your data!

 Two Types of Heat Map

 As you can see from the images above, eSpatial can create two types of heat map.
 Each type of heat map can give you different views of your data depending on the question you're asking and the result you're looking for.